Washington Internship Program

 Who is Eligible for an Internship?

 Many students believe incorrectly that it is quite difficult to be accepted into the Washington Center’s internship program.
 In fact, the admission requirements are fairly minimal, a 2.75 GPA.
 Essentially, once the Campus Liaison signs a student’s application they are virtually assured of acceptance.
 If a student’s GPA is slightly below a 2.75 an additional letter of recommendation is required, and the application is given an additional level of review by the Washington Center.
-Thus far, the (very) few Stockton students who have applied with a GPA below a 2.75 have all been accepted, and have received excellent internship placements.
+Thus far, most of the (very) few Stockton students who have applied with a GPA below a 2.75 have all been accepted, and have received excellent internship placements.
+Students who have a 2.75 GPA or higher DO NOT need a letter of recommendation.
+A letter of recommendation is ONLY needed for students who have a GPA lower the a 2.75.

 It is crucial to bear in mind that the main question for any prospective Stockton student is not whether they will be accepted into the Washington internship – that is virtually assured with a 2.75 GPA and the Campus Liaison’s signature on the application.
 Nor is it a question of whether a student will receive an internship placement – once their application is accepted an internship is guaranteed.
 Instead, the only real question is “where” a student will be placed.